 Neon pothos wants bright indirect light.
 Not direct sun, which scorches the leaves and bleaches the color toward pale and papery.
 And not low light, which causes the leaves to deepen toward plain green as the plant produces more chlorophyll to compensate for the dimmer conditions.

-One more thing: if you notice the leaves gradually losing brightness over several months, moving the plant closer to the light is the first fix to try.
+If you notice the leaves gradually losing brightness over several months, moving the plant closer to the light is the first fix to try.
 New growth after the move will come in brighter.
 Older green leaves will not revert, but they are replaced naturally over time.

 Why Is My Neon Pothos Losing Its Color?